 The juvenile and family are responsible for completing case plan components and following all rules of Community Control.
-The Officer is responsible for making reports to the Court regarding the youth's progress or behavioral concerns.
+The Officer is responsible for submitting reports to the Court regarding the youth's progress or behavioral concerns.
 Rewards and sanctions are administered through continual oversight of the juvenile's conduct.
 The responsibilities of the CCO include notifying all parties of hearings, providing security services for the Court, participating in meetings with outside agencies, assisting families in working with those agencies and working with various school systems.

 Five (5) Community Control Officers (inclusive of the specialized Sex Offender Community Control Caseload) are assigned to the General Probation unit of the department.
 These officers serve youth and families from all the communities of Lorain County, as well as youth who are maintained on probation that live out of County.
-A total of 331 juveniles were served on General Probation in 2016.
-One hundred percent (100%) of juveniles successfully released from Community Control upon completion of their individual case plans decreased their Risk score based on the OYAS standards.
+A total of 303 juveniles were served on General Probation in 2017.
+Ninety-seven percent (97%) of juveniles successfully released from Community Control upon completion of their individual case plans decreased their Risk score based on the OYAS standards.
 These included youth who were placed on Temporary Orders prior to final disposition of their case.
 General Community Control Officers also provide supervision for those adults placed on supervision for Contributing to the Unruliness or Delinquency of a Minor.
-In 2016, the separate Status Offender caseload was eliminated and merged with General Probation caseloads, without any specific designation of status, misdemeanor or felony offenses.

 The Court can place an adjudicated youth on Monitored Time.
 While on Monitored Time, the juvenile will be required to report to the Community Control department on a predetermined basis.
-A total of 57 juveniles were served on Monitored Time/Community Control in 2016.
+A total of 63 juveniles were served on Monitored Time/Community Control in 2017.
 Two Inside CCO's are responsible for this caseload.
 They make phone contact with the youth, parents, school and service providers and report the progress of the youth to the Court.
 The CCO's also closely monitor the Magistrates' dockets, track continued cases and do initial interviews of youth and families referred for additional Court services.